makerdao/sai/README.md

 Commands:

-   bail            bail the gems out of a cup after cage bite            initiate liquidation of an undercollateral cup boom            buy some amount of sai to process joy (surplus) bust            sell some amount of sai to process woe (bad debt)
+   bite            initiate liquidation of an undercollateral cup boom            buy some amount of sai to process joy (surplus) bust            sell some amount of sai to process woe (bad debt)